www.handicapmd.com - HandicapMD

 Yes, special license plates for disabled veterans, which require specific eligibility criteria, including proof of a service-connected disability.

-Applying for a disabled parking permit involves completing the application form, obtaining the necessary medical certification, and submitting the paperwork to the DMV.
+Applying for a disabled permit involves completing the application form, obtaining the necessary medical certification, and submitting the paperwork to the DMV.
 The application can be done either in person, by mail, or online for added convenience.

 How do I Get a Disability Veteran License Plate in Minnesota?